Special thank you to Amore di Mona for sponsoring this post.

 - Grease and line the base and dust the sides of two 6" round cake baking tins.

-- Mix 2tbsp ground flaxseed with 6tbsp water and set aside to thicken.
+- Mix 2 tablespoons ground flaxseed with 6 tablespoons water and set aside to thicken.

 - In a small bowl whisk together flax eggs, beet puree, olive oil, orange juice, apple cider vinegar and vanilla.